About

 b.
 1986, HK.

-As a scholar, Jingqiu has published her research in the International Journal of Screendance Studies, Conversations Across the Field of Dance Studies, The Journal of Media Practice, Arts, and Education and Dialogs com a arte.
-Jingqiu has earned a PhD in Culture and Performance from UCLA, an MFA in Dance Performance from the University of Iowa, an Ed.M from Harvard, and a B.A in Economics and French from Saint Mary’s College (IN).
+As a scholar, Guan has published in Dance Chronicle, International Journal of Screendance Studies, Journal of Intercultural Studies, The Journal of Media Practice, Arts, and Education, and contributed to a chapter in the forthcoming book series Women’s Innovation in Theater, Dance and Performance.
+She holds a PhD in Culture and Performance from UCLA, an MFA in Dance Performance from the University of Iowa, an Ed.M from Harvard University, and a BA in Economics and French from Saint Mary’s College.